ANTARES-KOR/WASM-Quicksort-Sum/README.md

 It can be achieved using [WebAssembly](https://en.wikipedia.org/wiki/WebAssembly).
 So I started digging into it, and that repo is a result of my first impression.

+- PS.
+Use an http server to run the code (because of CORS)

 ## Experiment #1: Array Sum

 I was quite disappointed to hear that there is no query manipulation possible with WebAssembly.
 The appropriate utility for it is to outsource resource-intensive functions to WASM, and consume them from the ol' good Javascript.